Waikato offers an excellent range of high quality educational opportunities.

 Information is provided on student population and attainment for each school, as well as decile rating, website and street address as well as a link to their Education review office report.

-More information on the types of schooling available in New Zealand and what qualifications are offered there can be found on the School System page.
+You can find more information on the types of schooling available in New Zealand and what qualifications are offered there on the School System page.

 Check school zones